NareshThota1989/ALTUS/APPSTACK/config.md

 	student_year_passed VARCHAR(10) NOT NULL,
 	PRIMARY KEY (student_id)
 );

-grant all privileges on studentapp.* to 'student'@'10.128.0.5' identified by 'student@1';
+---> Run this data base server to provide access to App server in Studentapp Database in DB server grant all privileges on studentapp.* to 'student'@'10.128.0.5' identified by 'student@1';

 ### Run the following command to create DB